Public Defender vs Private Criminal Defense Attorney. What’s the Difference?

 You do not choose your public defender.
 When you hire a private criminal defense attorney, you choose who represents you.

-Does a Public Defender Mean a Bad Defense?
+Does a Public Defender Mean Poor Representation?

 No. Public defenders are skilled attorneys who know criminal law well.
 The issue is not competence.
 It is capacity.
 When an attorney has limited time, even strong cases may not receive the attention they deserve.